 At root, all artworks consist of two basic elements: subject and style — i.e. the what and the how.

-There’s what you present (a love affair, a battle, a contest, a sunset) and there’s how you present it (clearly, dryly, concisely, sprawlingly, strangely, beautifully).
+There’s what you present (a love affair, a battle, a contest, a sunset) and there’s how you execute and present it (clearly, dryly, concisely, sprawlingly, strangely, beautifully).

 The Who — and I’m not speaking here of the band — are the characters.
 They’re part of The What.

-These elements are brought together by the climax.
+These elements are all brought together by the climax.

-Climax is that point near the end of your story whereupon everything you’ve been building toward comes together at last in an explosion of activity.
+Climax is that point near the end of your story where everything you’ve been building toward, all throughout your story (i.e. your story’s plot, which is the progression of sequential events told by means of scenes), comes together at last in an explosion of activity.